JelleAalbers/qsub_pywrap/README.rst

                                                  reducer=combine_results)

 Each call to mapper and the final call to reducer will happen in a separate job.
 The reducer job only starts when all of the mapper jobs are finished, and the results will be written to reducer_pickle.
+See the docstring for the various options of qsub_mapreduce, which e.g. allow you to pass extra arguments to the mapper and reducer.

 Alternatives